jgigault/42FileChecker/README.md

 	--no-timeout  // Disable time-out child process

 ## dependencies
-* The script automatically download, configure and launch for you the latest version of the "moulitest" project (Yan Yang): https://github.com/yyang42/moulitest
+* The script may automatically install and update the latest version of the "moulitest" project: https://github.com/yyang42/moulitest
 * The "norminette" program from 42 school is required